Stinger05189/project-file-exporter/README.md

 The application provides a robust set of features to streamline the file export workflow:

-*   **Project Management:**
+*   **Advanced Project Management:**
-    *   Create and manage multiple projects, each linked to a specific source directory.
+    *   A welcome **landing page** showing your most recently used projects for quick access.
+    *   A full **project browser** to view, sort, and manage all projects, with details like last opened date, export count, and included file count.
+    *   Create, remove, and **edit project names** through intuitive dialogs.
     *   Project configurations are saved automatically and centrally in the user's application data folder, not cluttered within the project directory.

+*   **Dynamic and Interactive File Tree:**
+    *   Visualize the entire source directory structure within the application.
+    *   **Live file watcher** automatically refreshes the tree when files are added, removed, or changed in your project's source directory.
+    *   Get immediate visual feedback on which files and folders are included or excluded based on the current filter rules (excluded items are grayed out).
+    *   Convenient toolbar actions to **open the project's source directory** or the final export directory.

 *   **Configurable Filtering:**
     *   **Inclusive Filters:** Specify which files or directories to include using glob patterns (e.g., `*.py`, `docs/`, `src/**/*.ui`).
     *   **Exclusive Filters:** Specify which files or directories to explicitly exclude (e.g., `__pycache__/`, `*.log`, `.git/`).
 Exclusive filters always take precedence.

-*   **Interactive File Tree:**
-    *   Visualize the entire source directory structure within the application.
-    *   Get immediate visual feedback on which files and folders are included or excluded based on the current filter rules (excluded items are grayed out).

-*   **Context Menu Operations:**
-    *   Right-click on any file or folder in the tree to instantly add it to the include or exclude list.
-The application updates the filter rules and refreshes the tree automatically.
+    *   **Context Menu Operations:** Right-click on any file or folder in the tree to instantly add it to the include or exclude list.

 *   **Smart Export Process:**
-    *   **Temporary Export Path:** Files are exported to a dedicated, temporary folder in the user's system.
+    *   **Temporary Export Path:** Files are exported to a dedicated, temporary folder.
     *   **Flattened Output:** All copied files reside in a single export folder for easy access.
     *   **Name Collision Resolution:** Automatically renames conflicting files by appending a sanitized version of their original path.
     *   **Extension Overrides:** Define rules to change file extensions during the export process (e.g., `.svg` to `.xml`).